 For Notre Dame's theatre director Meredith Scott, Scheessele's theatre participation and attitude also is worthy of thanks.

 "Watching Rowland grow the last few years had been amazing," said Scott, who produces six full productions a year throughout the three divisions and teaches drama classes in the middle and upper divisions.
 "He was always talented, but he really started owning his gifts in his sophomore and junior year.
 Plus, he's constantly challenging himself and going outside of his comfort zone on stage."

 Scott also notes that Scheessele is truly a kind spirit.

 "Every time he sees me with an arm full of boxes, for example, he always offers to help, which might seem like a small gesture, but helping others is just inherently part of his DNA," she said.

 "But more than that, he is, in every sense of the term, a team player," Scott said.
 "During his junior year, he wasn’t cast in one particular show, but that didn’t stop him from participating.
 He took on the role of being in charge of our onstage props and ended up with several awards for his work.
 He puts the same work ethic into that as he does into every one of his performances."

-When he's not performing in one of Notre Dame's theatre productions, Scheessele also manages to find extra time to sing in the Notre Dame choir as well.
+When he wasn't performing in one of Notre Dame's theatre productions, Scheessele managed to find extra time to sing in the Notre Dame choir as well.